upsteered/discord-keyword-alerts/README.md

 ## How this connects to Upsteered

-This bot is meant to be a simple utility that supports the larger Upsteered system.
+This system is meant to be a simple utility that supports the larger Upsteered ecosystem.

 GitHub repo: